An inspiring path, a unique experience

 Samuel found at INRS “a specialization that uses advanced technology to effect positive change, not only in demographics, but also in sociology, economy, and public health.”

-Sara Magdouli (PhD Water Sciences, 2017)
+Sara Magdouli (PhD Water sciences, 2017)

-Coordinator, Centre technologique des résidus industriels (CTRI)
+Contaminated Effluent and Process Water Laboratory Coordinator, Centre technologique des résidus industriels (CTRI)

 Associate Professor, Université du Québec en Abitibi-Témiscamingue